WPringle/GLOCOFFS/README.md

 Forecasts are 2D barotropic ocean circulation and inundation simulations on unstructured triangular meshes subject to meteorological and astronomical forcings, which drive surge and tide respectively.
 The simulations are conducted using the [ADCIRC](http://adcirc.org/) model.

 The meshes have been automatically generated using the [OceanMesh2D](https://github.com/CHLNDDEV/OceanMesh2D) Matlab meshing toolbox.
 A single seamless unstructured mesh is used for each forecast.
-The default mesh which covers the entire Earth has a variable coastal resolution ranging between 2 km and 10 km depending on shoreline complexity.
+The default mesh which covers the entire Earth has a coastal resolution of 1.5 km.
+In the ocean the resolution varies between 1.5 km and 25 km according to functions of topographic gradient and distance from the shoreline.

 NOTE: For the explanation below see archived events for examples of using high-resolution insets in the global mesh.
 The automatic 6-hourly forecasts are currently only simulated on the default global mesh without high-resolution insets